MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/wdm-irqlkereleasespinlock.md

 ---
 title: IrqlKeReleaseSpinLock rule (wdm)
-description: The IrqlKeReleaseSpinLock rule specifies that the driver calls KeReleaseSpinLock only when it is executing at IRQL�  DISPATCH\_LEVEL. ms.date: 05/21/2018
+description: The IrqlKeReleaseSpinLock rule specifies that the driver calls KeReleaseSpinLock only when it is executing at IRQL equal to  DISPATCH_LEVEL. ms.date: 07/21/2021
 keywords: ["IrqlKeReleaseSpinLock rule (wdm)"]
 topic_type:
 - apiref